robertbraeutigam/scan/README.md

 * Headers (a map, detailed below)
 * Content

-All requests contain an action (see below), some headers that describes an optional variable count and length parameter field, and an optional content.
+All requests contain an action (see below), some headers that describe an optional dynamic parameter list and an optional content.

 ### Responses